Skip to main content Skip to footer

 · Industry · 4 min read

-From Manual Scripts to Fully Automated: The Evolution of Audio Description Technology
+From Manual Scripts to AI-Empowered: The Evolution of Audio Description Technology

-Audio description has evolved from a niche manual service to an AI-powered capability available at global scale.
-Here is the journey from the first AD broadcasts to the multimodal AI systems of today.
+Audio description has evolved from a niche manual craft to an AI-augmented discipline where skilled describers can do 10x the work.
+Here is the journey from the first AD broadcasts to the AI-empowered describers of today.

 That is changing.
-The evolution of audio description technology — from manual scripts to AI-powered automation — is one of the most significant accessibility advances in media history.
+AI is not replacing audio describers - it is supercharging them.
+Today’s AI-empowered describers can produce 10x the output, covering entire content libraries that were previously impossible to reach.
+The evolution from manual scripts to AI-augmented workflows is one of the most significant accessibility advances in media history.

 The Early Days: A Manual Art (1980s–2000s)